 Evaluating Strategic Alliances and Acquisitions where Appropriate.
 We continue to seek opportunities to form strategic alliances with or to acquire other companies that can accelerate our growth or broaden our product offerings.
 In October 2000, we acquired HumanClick Ltd., an Israeli-based provider of real-time, on-line customer service applications to small- and mid-sized businesses.
-In July 2002, we acquired the customer contracts and associated rights of NewChannel, Inc., a Silicon Valley based provider of proactive online sales services.
-In December 2003, we acquired certain identifiable assets of San Diegobased Island Data Corporation, a provider of knowledgebase services to large corporate clients.
+In July 2002, we acquired the customer contracts and associated rights of NewChannel, Inc., a provider of proactive online sales services.
+In December 2003, we acquired certain identifiable assets of Island Data Corporation, a provider of knowledgebase services to large corporate clients.
+In July 2004, we acquired certain identifiable assets of FaceTime Communications, Inc., a provider of real-time communications solutions.

-We have no commitments with respect to any strategic alliances or acquisitions and we are not currently engaged in any material negotiations with respect to these opportunities.
+We have no commitments with respect to any strategic alliances or acquisitions, and we are not currently engaged in any material negotiations with respect to these opportunities.

 Expanding our International Presence.
-We have translated the user interface for the LivePerson services into eighteen languages, including Dutch, French, German, Italian, Portuguese, Spanish and Swedish.
-We are expanding our international presence to better penetrate these markets through reseller relationships in the United Kingdom, China, South Korea, Denmark and the Netherlands and are evaluating strategies to implement further international expansion.
+We have translated the user interface for LivePerson services into eighteen languages, including Dutch, French, German, Italian, Portuguese, Spanish and Swedish.
+We are expanding our international presence to better penetrate these markets through distributor relationships in the United Kingdom and are evaluating strategies to implement further international expansion in Germany, France and the Asia Pacific region.